Skip to content

 Read our blog, especially the section with recently published papers.

-Learn XMIR, a dialect of XML, which we use to represent EO program.
+Learn XMIR, a dialect of XML, which we use to represent EO program: XSD is here, full specification is here.

 See the full collection of canonical objects: objectionary.